-This document describes the model for the concepts in the SNOMED Medicinal Product hierarchy; when populated, this model will provide:
+This document describes the model for the concepts in the medicinal product hierarchy in the international edition of SNOMED CT; when populated, this model will provide:

-- · concepts in the international release to meet the core use cases - · a foundation for national medicinal product terminologies - · for member nations with an existing terminology, the model underpinning the concepts will facilitate both direct use or mapping - for member nations without an existing terminology, the concepts provide a consistent starting set of concepts and a model to develop from
+- Concepts in the international edition to meet the core use cases - A foundation for national medicinal product terminologies - For member nations with an existing terminology, the model underpinning the concepts will facilitate both direct use or mapping - For member nations without an existing terminology, the concepts provide a consistent starting set of concepts and a model to develop from

-The document is primarily a specification; ongoing development will be through the documentation and actual implementation of the machine readable concept model for the Medicinal Product hierarchy and population of this model will be directed by the detailed Editorial and Terming Guidance for the hierarchy (see: Drug Concept Model - Editorial Guidelines for Modeling and Terming).
+The document is primarily a specification; ongoing development will be through the documentation and actual implementation of the machine readable concept model for the medicinal product hierarchy and population of this model will be directed by the detailed Editorial and Terming Guidance for the hierarchy (see: SNOMED CT Editorial Guide - Medicinal Product).

-This document also provides a description of how aspects of the SNOMED Medicinal Product hierarchy correspond with the suite of standards in ISO, collectively known as the "Identification of Medicinal Products standards" (IDMP).
-These IDMP standards provide a conceptual model for the unique identification of a medicinal product globally, and terminology standard concepts to support this (for example, to describe substances and dose forms).
-The domain of use for the IDMP standards is primarily regulatory, but since regulatory information is the source and underpinning for the description of medication and medicinal product concepts in a clinical medicinal product terminology, both internationally and nationally, it is important that the SNOMED CT Medicinal Product model and supporting concepts are in harmony with those standards.
+This document also provides a description of how aspects of the SNOMED medicinal product hierarchy correspond with the suite of standards in ISO, collectively known as the "Identification of Medicinal Products standards" (IDMP).
+These IDMP standards provide a conceptual model for the unique identification of a medicinal product globally, and standard terminology concepts to support this (for example, to describe substances and dose forms).
+The domain of use for the IDMP standards is primarily the regulatory domain, but since regulatory information is the source and underpinning for the description of medication and medicinal product concepts in a clinical/patient care medicinal product terminology, both internationally and nationally, it is important that the SNOMED CT medicinal product model and supporting concepts are in harmony with those standards.
 Compatibility with the IDMP model for identification of medicinal products with facilitate information flow between the two domains of use, for example to support pharmacovigilance.
 However, there is no sense that this harmony entails "full and exact compliance"; there would be little value in exact duplication.
-The SNOMED CT Medicinal Product hierarchy therefore provides classes of concepts that are additional to those present in the IDMP model, to support the specific SNOMED CT and patient care/health data analysis use cases.
+The SNOMED CT medicinal product hierarchy therefore provides classes of concepts that are additional to those present in the IDMP model, to support the specific SNOMED CT and patient care/health data analysis use cases.